 There are many ways you can support the Talent Trust and contribute to the ongoing success of our future Nova Scotian artists!

-VOLUNTEER: If you have free time, we are always looking for volunteers to sit on our board or help out at some of our functions like the annual Portia White Concert on November 29, 2019 and the Special Awards Ceremony in December 2019.
+VOLUNTEER: If you have free time, we are always looking for volunteers to sit on our board or help out at some of our functions like the annual Portia White Concert on November 22, 2019 and the Special Awards Ceremony on December 11, 2019.

 We will also need Raffle Ticket sellers.